kuersten/aappp/README.txt

 *The GLib Library under LGPL license 2.1 or later *Python3 under PSF License

+FEATURES
+More info on implemented models and measurements can be found in the descriptive paper at https://doi.org/10.48550/arXiv.2211.15630 or later in this file.

 INSTALLATION
 Should work on Linux, macOS and other Unix-OS.
 For compilation and installation type: bash install.bash